OriginalMistake/SDP-Compliance-Tool/README.md

 ### 4. Parallel Worker Limits
 `MAX_WORKERS = 5` - Defaults to 5 concurrent threads to balance speed with SDP rate limits.
 Adjust based on your API server capacity.

+*Please note there are comments in the `config.py` to assist you with customising the app to your needs.*

 ---

 ## ⚙️ Logic Flow